 Why did my physician's office become a part of the hospital?

-Your physician practice has become a department of Riverside Regional Medical Center to strengthen our integration with the health system.
+Your physician practice has become a department of a Riverside hospital to strengthen our integration with the health system.
 This results in better teamwork and improved continuity of care.
 It also enhances our electronic health record capabilities, resulting in even safer, higher quality care.
 The Federal government is also encouraging integration and collaboration through its health care reform legislation.

 What is Provider Based?

-“Provider based” is a Medicare status that an office receives by complying with specific Medicare regulations.
-When a facility or physician practice converts to a department of a hospital, and meets the attendant requirements, such as the application of the Joint Commission Accreditation standards, then it may be considered provider based and a department of the hospital.
-In the case of a physician practice, “Provider” refers to Riverside Regional Medical Center.
+"Provider based" is a Medicare status that an office receives by complying with specific Medicare regulations.
+When a facility or physician practice converts to a department of a hospital, and meets the attendant requirements, such as the application of The Joint Commission accreditation standards, then it may be considered provider based and a department of the hospital.
+In the case of a physician practice, "Provider" refers to the Riverside hospital.